 Execute, adhere to, and provide training set forth in the Agency-approved training plan.

-Seek approval from the Agency for any changes to the training plan prior to implementing the changes.
+Receive approval from the Agency for any changes to the training plan prior to implementing the changes.

 Provide the training described in the training plan for all Contractor or subcontractor staff.